 You can find their UL certifications on the Underwriters Laboratories website.

 Handcrafted in Illinois, the mattresses are sold factory-direct, which allows them to be competitively priced.

 The pricing for a queen mattress ranges from $949 – $1,299, and financing is available if needed.
 The crib mattress which comes with a 10-year warranty, and all the others come with a 20-year warranty.

 Kids mattress?
 Mattress with coils?
 Mattress WITHOUT coils?
 They have them all.

 At the same time, they’ve stuck with a handful of tried-and-true models that deliver a quality experience (based on overwhelmingly positive user-generated reviews and my own testing) instead of creating an endless number of options to try to research and compare.

-My Green Mattress describes as their most luxurious mattress, and it seems to be the most popular model based on reviews.
+My Green Mattress describes the Natural Escape as their most luxurious mattress, and it seems to be the most popular model based on reviews.
 The Natural Escape is a hybrid model that combines an organic Dunlop latex foam comfort layer with a 5-zone pocket coil system that helps it contour to your body while offering lumbar support.
 It’s wrapped in a cover made of organic cotton and flame retardant wool.